Introduction

 Using External Bzip2 Library

-The ZipArchive Library comes already with source files for bzip2 algorithm from
+The ZipArchive Library comes already with source files for bzip2 algorithm from the original bzip2 library distribution,

-if it comes with your system - it is usually true for Linux systems.
+but you can also use the bzip2 library if it comes with your system - it is usually true for Linux/OS X systems.

 - Under Windows, the ZipArchive Library uses by default internal bzip2 sources.

-- Under Linux, the ZipArchive Library uses by default the libbzip2
+- Under Linux/OS X, the ZipArchive Library uses by default the libbzip2 library that comes with

-library that comes with the system.
+the system.

 To use the bzip2 sources that come with the ZipArchive Library, make sure, that

-to use the bzip2 library that comes with your system.
+library that comes with your system.

-Compiling with Bzip2 under Linux
+Compiling with Bzip2 under Linux/OS X

-- If you use the makefile provided with the ZipArchive Library,
+- If you use the makefile provided with the ZipArchive Library, you may control whether the ZipArchive

-bzip2 library with the INTERNAL_BZIP2 variable defined
+Library compiles with internal or external bzip2 library with the INTERNAL_BZIP2 variable defined

 inside the makefile.
-Don't adjust the
+Don't adjust the _ZIP_BZIP2_INTERNAL definition

-ZIP_ARCHIVE_BZIP2_INTERNAL definition in the _features.h
+in the _features.h file, but:

-sources provided with the ZipArchive Library (uncomment the appropriate line),
+(uncomment the appropriate line),

 - If you use your own makefiles

-- link your program with the system's bzip2 library (use -lbz2
+- link your program with the system's bzip2 library (use -lbz2 compiler option).

 Easy Single File Compression